SWIM WITH TURTLES

 Akumal Bay Regulation

-You may have seen or read many things on social media about the Swim with Turtles activity, some companies offer this tour, some others don’t, some people say it is allowed or not allowed… To help you to understand the issue, here the details of the new Akumal Bay regulation, and the good news is that it is possible to swim with the turtles!
+You may have seen or read many things on social media about the Swim with Turtles activity, some companies offer this tour, some others don’t, some people say it is allowed or not allowed… To help you to understand the issue, here the details of the Akumal Bay regulation, and the good news is that it is possible to swim with the turtles!

-As a result of the new law, Absolute Adventure Mexico has partnered with a local cooperative to be allowed to bring tourists to the bay.
+As a result of the law, Absolute Adventure Mexico has partnered with a local cooperative to be allowed to bring tourists to the bay.

 - Swimming and sighting of sea turtles is only permitted from 9am to 5 pm